 3. Press down the mixture

-After the hot oil is poured into cut ingredients, mix and press down the mixture a little with wooden spoon to extract and fuse the whole flavor.
+After the hot oil is poured into cut ingredients, mix and press down the mixture a little with a wooden spoon to extract and fuse the whole flavor.
 While doing so, make sure to crush any shrimp paste chunks finely.

 4. How to store sambal matah

-After the oil has cooled down, immediately put sambal matah in a clean airtight container and keep in the refrigerator.
+After the oil has cooled down, immediately put sambal matah in a clean airtight container and keep it in the refrigerator.
 It will last up to 5 days in the refrigerator.

-How to Use Sambal Matah
+How to Serve Sambal Matah

-Nonetheless, sambal matah has been gaining popularity lately and people have experimented a lot by fusing it with other type of food like pizza, spaghetti, and noodle.
+Nonetheless, sambal matah has been gaining popularity lately and people have experimented a lot by fusing it with other types of food like pizza, spaghetti, and noodle.
 You can also try spicing up your salad by adding sambal matah as the dressing.